How can I verify that any UV-C disinfection station, including UVone, is actually disinfecting devices?

 It is critical to wipe down the interior using an effective glass cleaner to make sure the quartz is clean.
 This may differ per organization and use, but we would recommend at least once per week.

 The bulbs will last for a total of 25,000 hours of disinfection time.

 Which translates to 3M uses in manual cycle mode or 1.5M uses in automatic cycle mode.

-These will be available to purchase through our current channel partners selling UVone.
-This will include Amazon.
+Replacement bulbs are available to purchase through our current channel partners selling UVone.
+This includes Amazon.

 Yes, you can stop the 30-second cycle at anytime by waving your hand in front of the sensor at the top of the device.

 The stations does this after an hour of non-use and lasts 2 minutes.
 It does this to ensure the bulbs ignite quickly when a disinfection cycle takes place.

 There is a recess for your finger to pry the door open manually when there is no power to the unit.

 COVID-19 is actual the name of the disease and not the virus.
 The virus that causes COVID-19 is SARS-CoV-2.
 It’s considered a Class B infectious disease, so is subject to BSL3 testing.
 Most commercial labs are not qualified to conduct this testing.
 In fact, there are less than 1,400 labs worldwide that are qualified to test for SARS-CoV-2.
 That being said, “Human Coronavirus 229E” is considered an acceptable “surrogate” for SARS-CoV-2.
 We are currently in process of testing for Human Coronavirus 229E.
 We should have these test results shortly.
 We have recently identified a lab that will be able to test UVone with SARS-CoV-2, the virus that causes COVID-19.
 With a limited number of labs, and these labs being very high in demand, this testing will take a bit longer, but we should have this data soon.